 Waterways are well within the Environment Protection Authority's thresholds for most other water quality issues, and a watching brief is mostly appropriate (mainly for sudden events and negative long-term trends).

-In the Goulburn River, regional agency partners are managing increasingly frequent blackwater events caused by upstream rainfall (GBCMA, 2018a)29 (GBCMA, 2014, pp. 29, 55, 82, 91).
+In the Goulburn River, regional agency partners are managing increasingly frequent blackwater events caused by upstream rainfall.